-- 1 Preparation of interim assignments: - a) Worksheet for student (with custom graphics) - b) Multimedia educational presentation (with pictures, animations and sounds) - c) Interactive educational quiz (with several types of quiz items) - d) Methodological guidance on the use of interactive applications in teaching selected topic of chosen school subject. - 2 Creation and presentation of final project on the use of educational software in education.
+- 1. Creation of a worksheet for student (with custom graphics). - 2.
+Creation of a multimedia educational presentation (with pictures, animations and sounds). - 3.
+Creation of an interactive educational quiz (with various types of quiz items). - 4.
+Creation of an instructional educational video.